 might have intended to make a post, but found something came up.

 You will have *one* opportunity to turn in an alternate assignment in week where you cannot get the work done on time will *not* hurt your overall grade at all.
 But multiple late posts absolutely will affect your

 4. I expect you to finish our exams on-time, during the week-long exam window I'll offer.

-In our class, we have one quick syllabus quiz, and two exams, and you'll be able to submit your answers to the multiple choice questions and essays during a week-long exam "window".
+In our class, we have one quick syllabus quiz, and two exams, and for these exams you'll be able to submit your answers to the multiple choice questions and essays during a week-long "window".
 If for some reason work or home requirements means that you will not be able to finish the exam during the window, I expect you to notify me ASAP before the exam window opens.
 Telling me on the next to last day of the exam week that you cannot take the exam the next day is not sufficient.

 If you leave the exam to the last minute of the last day, and a